 Each Party shall take reasonable steps not to submit more than one Certificate Signing Request via the Ad Hoc Device CSR Web Service interface in any 0.8 second period during core service hours (07:00 to 20:00) and one Certificate Signing Request in any four second period outside of these hours.

-Should a Party foresee a need to exceed either of these numbers, the Party shall take reasonable steps to inform the DCC of the potential additional load at least seven days in advance via the DCC Service Desk.
+Should a Party foresee a need to exceed either of these numbers, the Party shall take reasonable steps to inform the DCC of the potential additional load at least seven days in advance via the Service Desk.

 Batched Device CSR Web Service interface